52sketches/52sketches.github.io/_posts/2020-12-17-52-Sketches-Episode-011-KellySnook.md

-Music producer and technologist Kelly Snook discusses growing up as a musician, becoming a rocket scientist while being a musician, what does it mean to be a musician, how Imogen Heap lured her away from NASA, how music created Kepler's three laws of motion and launched modern astronomy, using music as a tool to understand ourselves and the universe, leaving NASA to become a musician, and data sonification.
+Music producer and technologist Kelly Snook discusses growing up as a musician, becoming a rocket scientist, how Imogen Heap lured her away from NASA, how Kepler used music to launch modern astronomy, and using music today as a tool to understand ourselves and the universe.

 - [Kelly Snook's website](http://kellysnook.com){:target="blank"}
 - [Kelly Snook on the Music Gloves She Made for Imogen Heap](https://www.youtube.com/watch?v=nYZAau0kcDU){:target="blank"}